Six Different Types of Pots and Pans That Are Essential in Any Kitchen

 These pots come in different sizes and materials.
 One might be made of aluminum or stainless steel.
 All stock pots can feed a crowd of people, but the size you choose will depend on your needs.

 A cast-iron skillet, in particular, is multi-functional.
-Its nonstick surface makes it perfect for a variety of foods.
+Its nonstick surface that’s developed from a coating of “seasoning” makes it perfect for a variety of foods.

 This pot is often used to cook meat, especially chicken.
 It can also grill sandwiches such as paninis.
 Even some desserts will bake well in a skillet.

 Another different type of pan in the skillet family is the carbon-steel skillet.
 Like a cast iron skillet, the carbon steel skillet builds up a layer of seasoning over time, but unlike the cast iron skillet, the carbon steel skillet is cheaper and more easily replaceable, not to mention lighter in weight.
 Carbon steel is still a great conductor of heat though, resulting in great sears on items like meat and poultry.

 Most kitchens need to make a sauce at some point.
 That's why the classic saucier is a necessity for any prepared cook.